 Knowledge of the material taught in Introductory Statistics Online is assumed.

 Registrations are open year-round.
+Please register and follow the prompts for enrolment.

 Each course provides a practical introduction to various statistical methods.
 There will be plenty of opportunity for discussion with course leaders on appropriate methods of analysing data, and help will be provided with interpreting results.